Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Positron transport system

 \subsection{Electrostatic accelerator}

 Signals in MACE are low-energy positrons produced by antimuonium decays.
 The kinetic energy spectrum is shown in \cref{fig:antimuounium-positron-spectrum}.
-Since momenta of positrons are isotropic, they cannot be transported by pure magnetic field to the MCP.
-On the other hand, a kinetic energy of a few tens of electronvolts is too low to trigger the MCP.
-Accelerating the positrons axially by a few hundred volts can resolve these two issues.
+The momenta of positrons are isotropic, which means they cannot be directed solely by a magnetic field toward the MCP.
+Additionally, their kinetic energy, typically at a few tens of ev, is insufficient to activate the MCP.
+However, accelerating the positrons along the axis by a few hundred volts can address both of these challenges.

-For the low-energy accelerator, we will use an electrostatic accelerator for acceleration.
-It will create a uniform electric field in the acceleration section, improving the precision of position mapping.
-Unlike the common design of placing the accelerator outside the beam pipe, the electrostatic accelerator of MACE will be placed inside.
-The beam pipe will be grounded to avoid the accumulation of charge on the beam pipe, which can significantly affect the electric field.
+In this design, we use an electrostatic accelerator for acceleration.
+This device generate a uniform electric field in the acceleration section, enhancing the precision of position mapping.
+Unlike typical designs that place the accelerator outside the beam pipe, MACE's electrostatic accelerator will be positioned inside the beam pipe, which will be grounded to prevent the accumulation of charge on it due to this high-intensity but low accelerator energy situation.

-As shown in \cref{fig:PTS_accelerator}, the electrostatic accelerator of PTS consists of multiple circular thin sheets arranged at equal distances, with a total length of 380~mm.
-It is positioned inside the beryllium beam pipe and aligned with the MMS solenoid.
-The electrostatic accelerator envelops the target region, which has dimensions of 60~mm $\times$ 50~mm $\times$ 50~mm.
-The center of the region aligns with the center of the MMS solenoid, and the upper end of the accelerator is positioned 110~mm away from the origin point.
-The inner diameter of the accelerator sheet is 50~mm, the outer diameter is 60 mm, the distance between adjacent accelerator sheets is 20~mm, and the potential difference is 41.6~V.
+As shown in \cref{fig:PTS_accelerator}, the electrostatic accelerator of PTS consists of multiple circular thin sheets arranged at equal distances.
+It is situated within the beryllium beam tube along the axis of the MMS solenoid.
+The electrostatic accelerator has a length of 380~mm an inner radius of 50 mm and an outer radius of 60 mm, enveloping the 60~mm $\times$ 50~mm $\times$ 50~mm target region.
+The upper end of the accelerator is positioned 110~mm front from the center of the MMS solenoid and the target region.
+The highest potential is up to 780~V, the distance between adjacent accelerator sheets is 20~mm, and the potential difference is 41.6~V.